repaper/gratis/Sketches/README.md

 2. Adjust the I/O pins definitions and ADC reference for differences between the two platforms.

-## intro
+## demo

-A single file example that first clears the screen, then toggles between two images.
-Neens the serial port (9600 8N1) connected and displays the version, temperature and compensation values on each cycle.
+This example first clears the screen, then toggles between two images.
+Needs the serial port (9600 8N1) connected and displays the version, temperature and compensation values on each cycle.

+This is built upon the EPD API in the libraries folder ans shows how to use the API to display images from the MCU FLASH.
+Only a few images are possible to be stored since the on-chip FLASH is limited.

 ## command

 A command-line example that acceps single character command from the serial port (9600 8N1).
-Functions include XBM upload to FLASH, display image from flash etc.
+Functions include XBM upload to to the SPI FLASH chip on the EPD evaluation board, display image from this FLASH and several other functions.

-Use the **h** command on the serial port (9600 8N1) to obtain a list of commands.
+Use the `h` command on the serial port (9600 8N1) to obtain a list of commands.

+When using the serial monitor on Arduino/Energia IDE any command that take a hex number as parameter need a `<space>` character after it, as the **Send** button will not automatically add a CR/LF.
+For single letter commands like the `t` temperature sensor read just type the charater and click **Send**.

 The 4 stage display cycle is split into two separate commands.
-The **r** command removed and image and the **i** command displays an image.
+The `r` command removes an image and the `i` command displays an image. e.g. if the current image was from sector 30 and you wanted to change to sector 43 then type `r30<space>i43<space>` into the serial monitor and click **Send**.

 ## libraries